shapovalov-sasha/Task-Manager/README.md

 Learn React by implementing a Task Manager app alongside your Frontend mentor as a part of **React** course from [SkillBrain©](https://skillbrain.com/)

-# Clone and install your project
+# Clone and install the project

 Clone this repository in the desired folder: